 Unless a defendant proves both steps, the conviction or sentence cannot be said to result from a breakdown in the judicial process such that the result is unreliable.
 When courts review a lawyer's advocacy of a defendant, they are deferential.
 Courts are bound by a strong presumption that any given lawyer's conduct falls within the range of reasonable professional assistance.

 Some of the more common claims of inadequate representation that would unfairly prejudice a case could include an attorney's:

 In one case involving burglary and sexual assault, the criminal defendant's attorney decided not to perform a DNA test at trial due, in part, to its cost.
 However, on appeal, DNA tests were performed and provided some exonerating evidence.

 The appellate court viewed the new DNA evidence together with discrepancies in the identification of the suspect at the time and found that the evidence could have caused the jury to conclude that the defendant had been mistakenly identified as the suspect.
 The court ultimately reversed the conviction, finding that the trial attorney's decision not to seek DNA testing constituted ineffective assistance of counsel.

-If you're currently represented by a lawyer, but are concerned about his or her performance, or are trying to appeal a conviction, you can always obtain a second opinion from an experienced criminal defense lawyer.
-There are many qualified lawyers who would be happy to provide you with a free case review.
-In many of these cases, it's important to act quickly to change course, if needed, so reach out to a lawyer near you today.
+If you're currently represented by a lawyer, but are concerned about his or her performance, or are trying to appeal a conviction, you can always obtain a second opinion from an experienced lawyer.
+In many of these cases, it's important to act quickly to change course, if needed, so reach out to a criminal defense lawyer near you today.